lleiding/gemm/README.md

 |         "tolerance" | 0.8, | sequence similarity threshold for reproduction|
 |         "traitnames" | ["compat", "dispmean", "dispshape", "precopt", "prectol", "repsize", "reptol", "seedsize", "tempopt", "temptol"], | minimal required traitnames|
 |         "usebiggenes" | true||
-         the inital random seed,
-a comma-separated list of the names of arena (maps) definition files, the degree of genetic linkage (none, random or full), and the compatibility tolerance of seed size values for reproduction (high, evolving or low).

 If a parameter value is not specified by the user, the default value for that parameter set in the simulation code is assumed.